 Governor Scott Highlights Record K-12 Education Investments in Securing Florida’s Future Budget ………

-TAMPA, Fla. – Today, Governor Rick Scott visited Mitchell Elementary School in Tampa to highlight record K-12 education investments in his Securing Florida’s Future budget.
+MIAMI, Fla. – Today, Governor Rick Scott visited Coconut Grove Elementary School in Miami to highlight record K-12 education investments in his Securing Florida’s Future budget.
 Since Governor Scott took office, state funding for Florida’s K-12 public schools has increased by $3.2 billion or 36.7 percent, from a total amount of $8.7 billion in Fiscal Year 2011-12 to nearly $12 billion in the 2018-19 Securing Florida’s Future budget.

 The Securing Florida’s Future budget includes: